mtphil/maxmind_geo_ip2/README.md

 # maxmind_geo_ip2 API client

-Still very much a work in progress - this
+Still very much a work in progress - this is my first Rust crate, so any suggestion about improvements, etc are very welcome.

 Todos:
 - error handling